Haloti Ngata

-Etuini Haloti Ngata ([ˈŋata]; born January 21, 1984) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
-He played college football for the University of Oregon and earned consensus All-American honors.
-Ngata was drafted by the Baltimore Ravens in the first round of the 2006 NFL Draft, and was selected for the Pro Bowl five times.
+Etuini Haloti Ngata ([ˈŋata]; born January 21, 1984) is an American former professional football player who was a defensive tackle in the National Football League (NFL) for thirteen seasons.
+He played college football for the Oregon Ducks, earning consensus All-American honors.
+Ngata was selected by the Baltimore Ravens in the first round of the 2006 NFL draft, and was voted to the Pro Bowl five times.
 Ngata played for the Ravens for nine seasons before being traded to the Detroit Lions before the 2015 NFL season.
 Ngata was also a member of the Philadelphia Eagles for one season in 2018 before retiring.
+He was inducted into the College Football Hall of Fame in 2025.

-Early years
+Early life

 Ngata, of Tongan ancestry, was born in Inglewood, California.
 He attended Highland High School, where he played on the football team in Salt Lake City, Utah.
 He was a three-year starter on the defensive line.
 As a senior, he recorded over 200 tackles and led his team to the state quarterfinals, following a 12–2 record and a berth in the State Championship as a junior.
 Ngata was named the 2001 Utah Gatorade Player of the Year and a first-team USA Today All-USA selection.
 He played in the 2002 U.S. Army All-American Bowl.

 Ngata was listed as a five-star recruit and the No. 2 overall prospect in the nation by Rivals.com.
 He chose Oregon over BYU, Nebraska, Texas A&M, and Washington.

 Ngata also played rugby in high school, and helped lead the Highland Rugby Club to the National Rugby Championship.
 He was red carded in the championship match.